 All of our funding agreements have terms and conditions about safeguarding so that the requirements are clear.

 Unfortunately we cannot offer advice on a safeguarding policy - you will need to take expert and legal advice.
-We recommend that you contact the National Society for the Prevention of Cruelty to Children (NSPCC), who offer a range of information, advice, training and resources for organisations and individuals who work with children and young people, and vulnerable adults.
+We recommend that you contact the National Society for the Prevention of Cruelty to Children (NSPCC), who offer a range of information, advice, training and resources for organisations and individuals who work with children and young people, and adults at risk of abuse.

 If we receive an allegation

 If we receive an allegation in good faith that children and young people or vulnerable adults may be at risk through a funded organisation, individual or project, we will contact the appropriate authorities.

-Our staff do not work directly with children and young people or vulnerable adults as part of their jobs and therefore do not have Disclosure and Barring Service (DBS) checks.
+Our staff do not work directly with children and young people or adults at risk of abuse as part of their jobs and therefore do not have Disclosure and Barring Service (DBS) checks.